EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Methods for evaluation

 We evaluate pairwise dependencies between several pairs of the four target variables.
 Firstly, we consider Pearson correlation coefficients in each location for both the RCM as well as the samples.
 We report absolute errors of the correlation coefficients, averaged across all locations.

 In addition, we consider a novel metric of calibration: we compute RHs and MCB metrics (see Sec.~\ref{sec:methods:validation:rh}) for the difference of two variables in the samples.
 However, as directly comparing variables with different physical units is not meaningful, we first apply a data transformation to standardize them.
-Specifically, for each variable and each dataset (RCM or sampled), we transform the data to a uniform distribution.
+Specifically, for each variable and each dataset (RCM or sampled), we transform the data to a uniform distribution via the ECDFs (similar to the above data transformation).
 This ensures that the marginal distributions for each variable are identical, eliminating differences to units.
 In addition, it removes mismatches between RCM and sampled data in individual variable distributions, such that the remaining discrepancies arise only from different dependence structures between the variables.
 After transformation, we calculate the differences between two variables.
 We compute RHs and MCBs for each grid point separately and then averaged across locations.